 You may already work on your self-development in particular ways.
 For example, you may have embarked on a programme of self-compassion by reaffirming positive things about yourself each day.
 Under Hanson's 12 pillar model, you are “Recognising” the core need of “Safety” by being self-caring in this way.
 Every time you go through a ritual of self-caring or take the time to compliment yourself, then you're reinforcing a neural structure at a physical level within the brain.

-Equally, if you're working on scientifically proven techniques to improve confidence, such as working on your support network more regularly, then Hanson's model would ascribe this to “Resourcing” your core need for “Connection”.
+Equally, if you're working on scientifically-proven techniques to improve confidence, such as working on your support network more regularly, then Hanson's model would ascribe this to “Resourcing” your core need for “Connection”.
 However, these are just individual examples of rewiring neural networks.
-The point is that having the 12 pillar approach to better well-being in place will help to make sure that you're not missing out on any single element.
+The point is that having the 12 pillars of well-being in place will help to make sure that you're not missing out on any single element.

 All too often, we identify a need for our inner well-being and focus on that.
 Although this is perfectly understandable and very human behaviour, it's not always the best route to overall mental well-being.
-Hanson reminds us that our neural network's need rewiring from several different angles at once to achieve a true equilibrium.
+Hanson's pillars of happiness remind us that our neural networks need rewiring from several different angles at once to achieve a true equilibrium.
 Indeed, he points out that 12 essential elements, or pillars, lie at the heart of improving ourselves, not just one or two.

 Watch: The 12 Pillars of Well-Being with Dr Rick Hanson